nhatlee/nhatlee.github.io/articles/swiftcodablev2.md

 **_11_Nov_2018_**
 **Post by:** _Nhat Le_

-Swift codable help auto-generated json to your object models more easily, faster.
+Swift codable help auto-generated json to your object models more easily.
 To see how it work, just suppose we have a login api which will response the user info as the json:

 ```json